 Service revenue.
 We currently derive our revenue from the sale of pdvConnect to end-users.
 We market pdvConnect through our direct sales force and indirectly through two Tier 1 carriers in the United States and one international carrier.
 We have entered into standard reseller, co-marketing or licensing agreements with our carrier partners.
 We recognize the service revenue we derive from sales through our domestic carrier partners on a gross basis rather than on a net basis.
 For our international carrier partner, we recognize revenue on a net basis.
-We also sell certain applications directly to end-users through our direct sales force.
+We also sell certain applications directly to end-users through our direct sales force, which are billed and collected directly by us.

 Cost of revenue.
-Our cost of revenue includes the portion of service revenue charged by our domestic carrier partners pursuant to our agreements with these parties, which may include network services, connectivity, SMS service and special equipment expenses, sales, marketing, billing and other ancillary services.
+Our cost of revenue includes the portion of service revenue charged by our domestic carrier partners to our company pursuant to our agreements with these parties, which may include network services, connectivity, SMS service and special equipment expenses, sales, marketing, billing and other ancillary services.
 We also include the costs associated with the operation of our cloud-based solutions.